Me17Today/-Me17Today/README.md

 # Me17Today
 ## Hello everyone!
-This is my first attempt at creating a profile on GitHub!
+This is my first attempt at creating a public repository on GitHub!

 So uh, yeah.
 I'm going to test text styles now.